National Museums Liverpool

 The Board of Trustees that governs the museums is appointed by the Secretary of State for Culture, Media and Sport.
 The founder Chairman was Sir Leslie Young CBE, who served until 1995.
-His successors were David Croft McDonnell (1995-2005), Loyd Grossman (2005-08), Sir Philip Redmond (2008-2018) and Sir David Henshaw (2018-).
+His successors were David Croft McDonnell (1995-2005), Loyd Grossman (2005-08), Sir Philip Redmond (2008-2018), Sir David Henshaw (2018-25) and Andrea Nixon (2025-).
 The Director is appointed by the Board subject to confirmation by the Secretary of State.
 The founding Director was Sir Richard Foster who served until his death in 2001.
 He was succeeded by Dr David Fleming (2001-2019), then Laura Pye (2019-).

 The institution holds in trust multi-disciplinary collections of worldwide origin made up of more than one million objects and works of art.
 The organisation holds courses, lectures, activities and events and provides educational workshops and activities for school children, young people and adults.
 Its venues are open to the public six days a week, from Tuesday to Sunday, providing both free and ticketed exhibitions.
 National Museums Liverpool has charitable status and is England's only national museums group based entirely outside London.
 It currently comprises eight different venues, one of which is outside Liverpool itself — the Lady Lever Art Gallery, located in Port Sunlight.